bedops/bedops/docs/_build/html/_sources/content/installation.txt

 1. Make sure you are running a 64-bit version of Cygwin.
 Compilation of BEDOPS on 32-bit versions of Cygwin is not supported.

-   To be sure, open up your Cywin installer application (separate from the Cygwin terminal application) and look for the **64 bit** marker next to the setup application version number.
-For instance, here is a screenshot of the Cygwin installer that is version 2.831 and is 64-bit:
+   To be sure, open up your Cywin installer application (separate from the Cygwin terminal application) and look for the **64 bit** marker next to the setup application version number:

    .. image:: ../assets/installation/bedops_cygwin_installer_screen.png
+      :width: 99%

+   For instance, this Cygwin installer is version 2.831 and is 64-bit.

 2. Check that you have GCC 4.8 or greater installed.
 You can check this by opening the Cygwin terminal window (note that this is not the same as the Cygwin installer application) and typing ``gcc --version``, *e.g.*: